IFCA-Advanced-Computing/cstate/content/issues/2025-07-24-hpc-and-grid-slurm-upgrade.md

   - Computing Elements
 severity: notice
 ---
+**\[Update 30 Julio 4pm]**

+Grid and HPC nodes are already upgraded to slurm 25.05 except altamira nodes.
+In the following days we will include new nodes to Altamira partition to replace old altamira nodes that are not compatible with the new version of slurm.

 **\[Update 30 Julio 9am]**

 The last version of slurm (25.05) is already installed in the controllers and HPC nodes.
 Grid is missing but will be operative throughout the morning.
 There were a delay in the upgrade due to an issue in the WN.

 \----------------------------------------------------------------------